KamarajuKusumanchi/soofaloofa.github.io/content/posts/appengine/pipelines/asynchronous-pipelines.md

 /_ah/pipeline/callback?choice=approve&pipeline_id=fd789852183b4310b5f1353205a967fe
 ```

-Accessing this URL will pass the parameter to our callback function.
+Accessing this URL will pass the `choice` parameter to the callback function of
+the pipeline with pipeline_id `fd789852183b4310b5f1353205a967fe`.

 ```python
 class AsyncPipeline(pipeline.Pipeline):